After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: Introduction

 To support this, we extend the GIDEA multi-agent platform to generate a large-scale, multi-session synthetic dataset that captures how diverse users express preferences during daily routines.
 We construct a dataset with 1{,}000 personas drawn from a census-aligned persona pool, each engaged in week-long activity sequences.
 We annotate interactions using a compact preference schema and validate that the resulting activity distributions align with real-world time-use statistics.
 This dataset provides structured population-level preference signals without collecting real user logs.
 On top of this dataset, we introduce a two-stage population-to-individual learning framework for preference-aligned proactive assistants that operates under on-device and privacy constraints.
 The framework first trains on the synthetic population to learn shared patterns of preference expression, then adapts to individual users through lightweight activation-based steering that runs entirely on the device.
 This approach avoids extensive per-user data collection or cloud-based personalization while maintaining alignment with individual preferences.

 We evaluate the proposed framework through both simulation-based experiments and a human-subject study.
 In controlled simulations with 1{,}000 personas, we compare population-level training strategies and individual adaptation methods across seen and unseen activity contexts.
 The results show that incorporating explicit preference structure improves preference understanding and timing decisions compared with untuned and direct-response baselines, and that activation-based adaptation achieves performance comparable to reinforcement learning from human feedback while running entirely on the device.
-In an IRB-approved study with 30 participants using mobile-style scenarios, users more often prefer responses from the personalized assistant and report higher satisfaction, trust, and comfort as the assistant adapts over multi-session interactions.
+In an IRB-approved study with 34 participants using mobile-style scenarios, users more often prefer responses from the personalized assistant and report higher satisfaction, trust, and comfort as the assistant adapts over multi-session interactions.
 Together, these results demonstrate that training proactive assistants through LLM-driven simulation offers a practical path toward preference-aligned behavior in real-world mobile and ubiquitous settings.

 The main contributions are as follows. \begin{itemize} \item We propose using LLM-driven simulation as a practical source of synthetic interactions to train preference-aligned proactive assistants, not just to evaluate them.
-This offers key advantages for early-stage assistant research: large scale and long time horizons without recruiting participants, repeatable and controllable experiments, and privacy benefits because training can avoid collecting real user logs. \item We introduce a population-to-individual learning pipeline that (i) learns shared preference patterns from simulated interactions with category-structured supervised fine-tuning on a compact on-device model, and (ii) adapts to each user via lightweight, fully on-device activation-based steering using simple feedback signals, without uploading interaction histories or maintaining per-user model copies. \item We build and validate a large-scale synthetic dataset with multi-session proactive interactions from 1{,}000 census-aligned personas over week-long routines, annotated with a compact multi-dimensional preference schema and natural-language preference descriptions, and validated against real-world activity distributions. \item We provide a systematic evaluation that combines controlled simulations and an IRB-approved human study, comparing population training and individual adaptation methods, testing generalization across activities and user simulators, and showing improvements in preference understanding, timing decisions, and user-perceived interaction quality. \end{itemize}
+This offers key advantages for early-stage assistant research: large scale and long time horizons without recruiting participants, repeatable and controllable experiments, and privacy benefits because training can avoid collecting real user logs.

+\item We introduce a population-to-individual learning pipeline that bridges simulation and real-world personalization: combining category-structured supervised fine-tuning for shared preference learning with lightweight on-device activation steering for individual adaptation.